7oiden/js-frameworks-ca/README.md

 ## Description

 A simple app created in React that uses JWT tokens from a Wordpress extension for login functionality.
-It fetches some random products from the Fake Store API and displayes some of the properties on product cards as well as on a product details page, when a specific card is clicked.
+It fetches some random products from the Fake Store API and displayes some of the properties on the product cards and the details pages.

 <h2>Assignment requirements:</h2>

-Your app should have the following paths:
+The app should have the following paths:

 - "/"
 - "/detail/:param"